will-cern/xroofit-readthedocs/docs/source/workspaceBuilding.rst

 Channels
 ---------
-PDFs of models are usually factorised into channels, which means that there is a discrete regular observable (traditionally called ``channelCat``) that indicates which channel each entry in the dataset belongs to.
+PDFs of models are usually factorised into channels (sometimes called `Regions`), which means that there is a discrete regular observable (traditionally called ``channelCat``) that indicates which channel each entry in the dataset belongs to.
 If we denote this observable as :math:`c`, then we can write

 .. math::